LukasForst/camerge-platform/backend/README.md

 # Camerge API

-Backend server that uses FastAPI, Python 3.11 and [Camerge](https://github.com/LukasForst/camerge) to merge calendars.
+Backend server that uses FastAPI, this is module that can be deployed as a standalone service on VM inside docker.